-Sometimes that's just a personality thing—let's face it, everyone doesn't click with everyone—but sometimes it's because you're doing one of these things that drive bosses up the wall.
-If you're doing any of these things that can drive a boss crazy, maybe your actions are the true source of the problem—and not that your boss is just crazy.
+Sometimes that's just a personality thing—let's face it, everyone doesn't click with everyone—but sometimes it's because you're doing something that's driving your boss up the wall.
+If you're doing any of these things that can really tick off a boss, maybe your actions are the true source of the problem (and not that your boss is just crazy).

 Here are five things that, if you're doing them, you need to stop—now.

 You Think You Know Better Than the Boss

 You might.
 It's possible that you're smarter than the boss.
 (And, in fact, good bosses should look to hire people who are smarter than they are.)
 But, that doesn't mean you can just do the job however you want.
 Sometimes, people say, “Hey, I'm exempt, so I can do the job however I want."
 This is not true.
 You need to do it how your boss wants you to do it.